T: 212.931.0704 | E: email@example.com

-BRETT CEBULASH focuses his practice on litigating complex class actions designed to remedy class-wide harms caused by unfair, deceptive or anticompetitive practices.
-Over the course of his 20 year career, Mr. Cebulash has made substantial contributions to complex class cases in the areas of antitrust law (designed to remedy anticompetitive behavior and restore competition}, consumer protection law (designed to remedy unfair and deceptive practices in the sale or use of goods and services), employment law (designed to remedy unfair employment practices), and securities law (designed to remedy false and misleading disclosures in the sale of securities).
-In recognition of his achievements in complex litigation, Mr. Cebulash has been selected as a New York Metro “Super Lawyer” in antitrust litigation.
+Brett Cebulash focuses his practice on litigating complex class actions designed to remedy class-wide harms caused by unfair, deceptive or anticompetitive practices.
+Over the course of his 25-year career, Mr. Cebulash has made substantial contributions to complex class cases in the areas of antitrust law (designed to remedy anticompetitive behavior and restore competition), consumer protection law (designed to remedy unfair and deceptive practices in the sale or use of goods and services), employment law (designed to remedy unfair employment practices), and securities law (designed to remedy false and misleading disclosures in the sale of securities).
+In recognition of his achievements in complex litigation, Mr. Cebulash has been selected as a New York Metro “Super Lawyer” from 2014-2017 in antitrust litigation.
+“Super Lawyer” selection results from peer nominations, a “blue ribbon” panel review process and independent research on candidates; no more than 5% of lawyers in the New York metro areas are selected as “Super Lawyers.”

 Mr. Cebulash has prosecuted complex class matters in a wide range of industries.
-For instance, Mr. Cebulash has been substantially involved in all aspects of Marchese v.
-Cablevision (D.N.J.), a class action challenging Cablevision’s tying of subscriptions to interactive services to the rental of set-top boxes exclusively from Cablevision.
-In the trucking industry, Mr. Cebulash also has been involved in Performance Transportation Services, Inc., et al v.
-Eaton (D. Del.), a class action on behalf of case that challenging exclusive dealing conduct in the market for Class 8 truck transmissions, and Marchbanks v.
-Comdata Network, Inc. (E.D.Pa.), challenging anticompetitive arrangements with regard fuel cards.
+For instance, Mr. Cebulash is currently engaged in challenging practices regarding infant formula marketing in Hasemann v.
+Gerber (E.D.N.Y.)
+(Co-Lead Counsel) and improper imposition of fees by Nassau and Suffolk County in Guthart v.
+Nassau County and McGrath v.
+Suffolk County (N.Y.
+Sup.
+Ct.).
+As Lead Counsel, Mr. Cebulash was substantially involved in all aspects of Marchese v.
+Cablevision (D.N.J.), a class action challenging Cablevision’s tying of subscriptions to interactive services to the rental of set-top boxes exclusively from Cablevision that resulted in a settlement providing in excess of $72 million in settlement benefits and significant injunctive relief to Cablevision subscribers.
+In the trucking industry, Mr. Cebulash also has been involved in Wallach, et al v.
+Eaton (D. Del.), a class action challenging exclusive dealing conduct in the market for Class 8 truck transmissions, and Universal Delaware, Inc. v.
+Ceridian Corp., et al. (E.D.Pa.), challenging anticompetitive arrangements with regard to fuel

 Mr. Cebulash has successfully litigated numerous actions against credit card issuers challenging their deceptive practices with regard to their credit protection products.
 Mr. Cebulash was involved in the litigation of Spinelli, et al v.
 Capital One, (M.D.
 Fla), which included litigating cases in California and Connecticut and negotiating a successful settlement that provided substantial relief to Capital One cardholders.
 Mr. Cebulash also litigated actions on behalf of cardholders in Esslinger v.
 HSBC, (E.D.
 Pa.) (co-lead counsel), Bank of America Credit Protection Marketing & Sales Practices Litigation (N.D.
 Cal.) (executive committee) and Discover Payment Protection Plan Marketing and Sales Practices Litigation (N.D.
 Ill.), successfully providing these classes with over $50 million in total cash relief as well as improvements to credit protection practices.